 Introduction

-This is our draft Borough Plan 2020-2030 for consultation and engagement over the course of 2020.
+This is our Borough Plan 2020-2030.
 It has been developed in partnership with some of the key public sector providers in the borough and representatives from the voluntary and community sector.
 The Plan sets out aspirations for the borough over the next decade, recognising that there will be significant change over that period, some of which can be predicted: much of which cannot.

 We have a clear vision of our borough and are building a strong partnership to deliver this to make significant improvements for the borough over the next decade.
 We want to focus on:

+Tackling racial disproportionality in life outcomes

 Improving our towns for living, shopping and entertainment

 Narrowing the gap in healthy life expectancy